 Most Honda Bay island hopping packages include a sumptuous lunch at Cowrie Island with the beautiful backdrop of the ocean.
 Take your time frolicking on the sandbar of Luli Island and snorkel to see the marine life-rich waters of Starfish Island.

 Doing the Underground River tour to explore the UNESCO World Heritage Site of the Puerto Princesa Subterranean River National Park is a must-add to any Palawan itinerary.
+It is also one of the best caves in the Philippines that you can explore without a challenging trek or spelunking activity.

 As Puerto Princesa's main tourism draw, this natural marvel more than lives up to its billing.
 The Underground River's 8.2-kilometer explorable length is laden with spectacular limestone karts featuring impressive stalactite and stalagmite formations that were shaped by nature for hundreds of thousands of years.